Vranovice rail accident

 The Vranovice rail accident was a train collision at the Branowitz station (now Vranovice, Czech Republic) on the Břeclav–Brno line of the Emperor Ferdinand Northern Railway (KNFB) during the ceremonial inaugural run on 7 July 1839.
-It is considered the first railway accident in the Austrian Empire; what is nowadays the Czech Republic.
-The accident resulted in multiple safety adjustements.
+It is considered the first railway accident in the Austrian Empire, which is nowadays the Czech Republic.
+The accident resulted in multiple safety adjustments.

 Ceremonial opening

 As part of the ceremonial opening of the 144 km long Vienna–Břeclav–Brno railway line, the Emperor Ferdinand Northern Railway dispatched four trains from Vienna, hauled by decorated locomotives Bruna, Herkules, Gigant and Bucefalos (Bucephalus).
 Altogether they carried 1,125 passengers in 38 (or 36) carriages, though demand was much higher.
 Thousands of people watched and greeted the trains along the line, especially at stations.
 In Brno, the train was welcomed at the station (“dražiště”) by a guard of honour of the city guard and dignitaries from both secular and ecclesiastical authorities and corporations.
 The Brno magistrate held a banquet for 120 important guests at the Reduta Theatre.

 The trains departed Vienna at 6:30 a.m.; the journey, including stops, lasted four hours and 15 minutes.
 After 4 p.m. the trains returned to Vienna.